truth table: Binary Operations 1

 Note

-• I add the last case, which is when the two inputs are False, to test_logical_conjunction in test_binary.py
+• I add an assertion for the last case, which is when the first input is False and the second input is False, to test_logical_conjunction in test_binary.py

 22 self.assertTrue(